Can You Improve Your IQ?

 Do brain training apps actually work? +

-The research is largely negative.
-Improving at a brain-training game doesn’t transfer to general intelligence.
+The transfer evidence is largely negative.
+Improving at a brain-training game does not consistently transfer to general intelligence.
 Broader activities like learning a language or instrument have stronger evidence for cognitive benefits.

 How much can education raise IQ? +

-Meta-analyses suggest 1–5 IQ points per additional year of schooling, depending on the quality and type of education.
-The effect is cumulative and one of the most robust findings in intelligence research.
+Meta-analyses suggest roughly 1–5 IQ points per additional year of schooling, depending on the quality and type of education.
+The effect is cumulative and one of the most robust findings in intelligence research (Ritchie & Tucker-Drob, 2018).

 Does exercise really affect IQ? +

 Regular aerobic exercise improves executive function, working memory, and processing speed.
-The effects are modest but well-documented across multiple large studies, and the benefits extend well beyond cognition.
+The effects on full-scale IQ are modest — typically under 2 points in adult RCTs — but well-documented and the broader benefits extend well beyond cognition.

 Can I raise my IQ score specifically for a test? +